jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 }
 ```

+---

 ## Opaque ( branded ) types

-Opaque types are not possible in typescript out of the box, but we can make it work with a simple trick:
+Opaque types are not available in typescript out of the box, but we can make it work with a simple trick:

 ```ts
 declare const tag: unique symbol;